chenson2018/website-hakyll/posts/2024-08-12-univalence.md

     \operatorname{rec}_{S^1} : \prod (X : \operatorname{Type}) (x : X), \, (x \rightsquigarrow x) \to S^1 \to X \\
 $$

-Before diving in, let's look at how what we are going to prove in this synthetic setting our calculation of the fundamental group.
+Before diving in, let's look at what exactly what we are going to prove in this synthetic setting as our calculation of the fundamental group.
 The final theorem will be[^ls]

 [^ls]: This theorem is named this way because this is really showing a calculation
     of the [loop space](https://en.wikipedia.org/wiki/Loop_space) $\Omega(S^1)$,